mResvia

 mResvia works by preparing the body to defend itself against RSV.
 It contains a molecule called mRNA which has instructions for making the RSV-A glycoprotein F. This is a protein on the surface of RSV-A (a subtype of RSV), which the virus needs to enter the body’s cells.

-When a person is given the vaccine, some of their cells will read the mRNA instructions and temporarily produce the RSV-A glycoprotein F. The person’s immune system will then recognise this protein as foreign and produce antibodies and activate T cells (white blood cells) to attack it.
+When a person is given the vaccine, some of their cells will read the mRNA instructions and temporarily produce the RSV-A glycoprotein F. The person’s immune system will then recognise this protein as foreign and produce antibodies and activate T cells (a type of white blood cells) to attack it.
 This immune response will also recognise a similar protein called RSV-B glycoprotein F, which is found on the RSV-B subtype.

 If, later on, the person comes into contact with RSV, their immune system will recognise it and be ready to defend the body against it.